On the integrality of Seshadri constants of abelian surfaces: Introduction

 \begin{introtheorem} Let $X$ be an abelian surface.
 The following conditions are equivalent: \begin{itemize}\compact \item[\rm(i)] For every ample line bundle $L$ on $X$, the Seshadri constant $\eps(L)$ is an integer. \item[\rm(ii)] For every ample line bundle $L$ on $X$, either $\eps(L)=\sqrt{L^2}$ and $\sqrt{L^2}$ is an integer, or $\eps(L)$ is computed by an elliptic curve, i.e., there exists an elliptic curve $E\subset X$ such that \be \eps(L) = L\cdot E \,. \ee \end{itemize} \end{introtheorem}

 If one is interested in constructing explicit examples of line bundles with fractional Seshadri constants on products $E\times E$, then a natural approach is to look for irreducible principal polarizations on these surfaces.
-The question of whether such polarizations exist was first studied by Hayashida and Nishi \cite{Hayashida-Nishi:genus-two} in the case where the Endomorphism ring is the maximal order in the Endomorphism algebra.
+In other words, one asks under which circumstances $E\times E$ is the Jacobian of a smooth genus 2 curve.
+This question was first studied by Hayashida and Nishi \cite{Hayashida-Nishi:genus-two} in the case where the Endomorphism ring is the maximal order in the Endomorphism algebra.
 We extend their result in Prop.~\ref{prop:exists-principal-polarization} to cases which include non-maximal orders.

+Looking at Theorem~\ref{thm:intro-computed-elliptic}, one might be tempted to hope that an analogous equivalence might hold for \emph{each individual} line bundle.
+However, as we will show in Prop.~\ref{prop:primitive-lb}, $\eps(L)$ can be an integer without this being accounted for by the conditions in (ii).

 We work throughout over the field of complex numbers.